 While exploring ways to simplify the infrared workflow in Lightroom, I considered writing a Lightroom plug-in.
 This plug-in would replace the round-trip to Photoshop, by performing a red/blue color swap, and then returning the output to Lightroom.

-Ultimately, the Local Hue Adjustment and LUT (upcoming post) methods provide a better infrared workflow in Lightroom, since they do not create an extra PSD or TIFF file in addition to the original raw file.
+Ultimately, the Enhanced Profile/LUT and Local Hue Adjustment methods provide a better infrared workflow in Lightroom, since they do not create an extra PSD or TIFF file in addition to the original raw file.

 For this plugin, I would have leveraged ImageMagick, the command line image editor, to perform the color swap.
 This could be done via a channel swap, swapping the reds and the blues, or by inverting the layer and blending it with the original.

 Here are the ImageMagick commands to perform these actions.

 magick convert input.tif -separate -swap 0,2 -combine output.tif

 Invert Blend via ImageMagick